Rupasri Ain, PhD, FNASc, FAScT

 17. Ain R, Muller H, Sahgal N, Dai G and Soares MJ (2002) Uteroplacental Prolactin Family: Immunological Regulators of Viviparity.
 In: Matera L and Rapaport R (eds) Growth and Lactogenic Hormones: Neuroimmune Biology, vol. 2, pp 187-202, Elsevier Science Publisher.

-18. Dutta BAin R, Seshagiri PB and Karande AA (2001).
+18. Dutta B, Ain R, Seshagiri PB and Karande AA (2001).
 Differential influence of recombinant non-glycosylated and glycosylated glycodelin on human sperm function: comparative studies with hamster spermatozoa.
-Reproduction Fertility and Development13: 111-118.
+Reproduction Fertility and Development 13: 111-118.

 19. Ain R, K Uma, S Shivaji and P B Seshagiri (1999).
 Pentoxifylline stimulated capacitation and acrosome reaction in hamster spermatozoa: involvement of intracellular signaling molecules.(1999) Molecular Human Reproduction 5(7):618-626.